 With the pressure of the real estate market rising every day in India, the natural landscape of the country, especially in critically eco-sensitive regions, is threatened by rampant urbanisation.
 Jammu & Kashmir, with its treasure trove of lakes, rolling uplands, valleys and pastures, is one such region which has faced this concern for a while.

 The Central University of Kashmir (formerly known as Central University of Jammu & Kashmir) had such a context as a major constraint on the road to fulfilling its vision.
-Spread over 200 hectares of green field, sensitive to environmental and eco-concerns, the site for the campus was earmarked for an institutional complex befitting international standards – with amenities for a projected population of 14,000 (7000 residential and 7000 floating).
+Spread over 200 hectares of green field, sensitive to environmental and eco-concerns, the site for the campus earmarked for an institutional complex befitting international standards has amenities for a projected population of 14,000 (7000 residential and 7000 floating).

 With 7000 students, 350 teaching faculty, and 400 non-teaching staff on full establishment, the design aims to provide quality education with state-of-the-art infrastructure and amenities, without compromising on environmental considerations.
 The design is low-cost, given the whole idea to make education affordable for all.

 Scope of Work

 The campus consists of academic blocks, administrative blocks, convention centre, hostels, central library, faculty departments, development centres, faculty and non-teaching accommodations, guest houses, club buildings, health centre, and other amenities needed to meet international standards of university education.
 The design strategy inculcates aspects of ‘Natural Urbanism by including nature as a structuring element of the site, designing a pedestrian spine, integrating ecological waterways and using landscape as a unifying element.

 Site Sensitive Design